Ashish-Chokhani/Ashish-Chokhani/README.md

 # 👋 Hi, I’m Ashish Chokhani

 - 🎓 **Education:**
-  - Third Year B.Tech in Electronics & Communication Engineering at IIIT Hyderabad
+  - Fourth Year B.Tech in Electronics & Communication Engineering at IIIT Hyderabad

-- 🌱 I’m currently learning ...
-Electronics and Communication Engineering (ECE)

 Feel free to connect with me through the above platforms or reach out via email for any collaboration or project discussions!